Averaging of closely spaced points within a tolerance

 Conclusion

-We filtered the noisy function by selecting some unique points.
-In their selection we relied on the acceptable proximity between the reference points on the X and Y axes.
+We filtered out the noisy function by selecting some unique points.
+In selecting them, we relied on the acceptable proximity between the reference points along the X and Y axes.